-So, I interviewed and became friendly with the guy who made the first call—the person who, who got on Google and found RWDSU (The Retail, Wholesale and Department Store Union) and decided to give them a call.
+So, I interviewed and became friendly with the guy who made the first call—the person who got on Google and found RWDSU [the Retail, Wholesale and Department Store Union] and decided to give them a call.
 The job he had before Amazon was unionized and he was involved there, and after he got laid off and circumstances landed him at Amazon, he looked around at his job and what was happening to his coworkers and he decided that something had to give, and that he needed to do something to try and make things better.
 So he made the call and RWDSU got involved.
 And I think there was a small core of folks at the beginning that has really exploded.
 Like I think when they made the initial filing, the original bargaining unit was about 1500 people or so.
 And by the time they sat down with Amazon to have a meeting about it, they showed up with 3000 union cards.
-It’s been one of the things that make me so confident that they’re gonna win is the fact that it’s spread so far just through intercommunity worker bonds.
-Like people heard about it and they want to get involved.
-It’s not a top down effort at all.
-Like obviously the RWDSU is here offering support and guidance when it’s wanted and needed, but it’s the workers themselves who are really pulling this all together.
-And it’s really incredible to see, because it does take a lot of guts to get out there and be public about it too.
+It's been one of the things that make me so confident that they're gonna win.
+It's spread so far just through intercommunity worker bonds.
+People heard about it and they want to get involved.
+It's not a top-down effort at all.
+Obviously the RWDSU is here offering support and guidance when it's wanted and needed, but it's the workers themselves who are really pulling this all together.
+And it's really incredible to see, because it does take a lot of guts to get out there and be public about it too.